android/camera-samples/CameraXBasic/README.md

 # CameraXbasic

-CameraXbasic aims to demonstrate how to use CameraX APIs written in Kotlin
+CameraXbasic aims to demonstrate how to use CameraX APIs written in Kotlin.

 ## Build